gvwilson/thirdbit/src/fiction/bear/index.md

 stood on a crate in front of them.
 "What do we want?" she bellowed.

-"A charter!" the crowd roared.
+"Beasts out!" the crowd roared.

 "When do we want it?"